 • Wilting or growth distortion from toxins

 Aphids have been found to cause the greatest damage in late spring when temperatures are warm (65-80°f).
-Monitoring your plants regularly for early infestation are key, checking underside of leaves and for evidence of natural enemies.
-Aphids may transmit viruses from plant to plant which mottle leaves and prevent plant growth.
-When damaging numbers are present they may be controlled by a pest management program.
-Here at APC we offer contact, systemic and organic treatments to help control aphid activity.
-For more information on identifying and implementing the best pest management program for you and your plants please contact our team.
+Monitoring your plants regularly for early infestation is key, by checking the underside of leaves for evidence of these natural enemies.
+Aphids may transmit viruses from plant to plant, which mottle leaves and prevent plant growth.
+When damaging numbers are present, an aphid control specialist is recommended.
+Here at Aguilar Plant Care we offer contact, systemic and organic treatments to help control aphid activity.
+Please contact our team to have an aphid control specialist implement the best pest management program for you.